pts/apack1p/README.md

 non-Intel architectures (such as ARM).

 The Linux *file* tool was used to detect the file format, revealing this: LE executable for MS-DOS, PMODE/W DOS extender, 32LiTE compressed.
-This hint that the programming language is C, C++ and/or assembly, and it was compiled with Watcom or OpenWatcom.
+This hints that the programming language is C, C++ and/or assembly, and it was compiled with Watcom or OpenWatcom.